Mike Royer: Early life and career

 (June 1966).
 By the following year, he was also working with artists Warren Tufts and Alberto Giolitti on the company's Korak, Son of Tarzan comic.
-He fully drew two 10-page stories, featuring the Three Musketeers and a group called the Arabian Knights, in Gold Key children's comic Hi-Adventure Heroes #2 (Aug.
+He fully drew two 10-page stories, featuring the Three Musketeers and a group called the Arabian Knights, in Gold Key's children's comic Hi-Adventure Heroes #2 (Aug.
 1969).
-He also worked, uncredited, writing and drawing the Gold Key comics Speed Buggy and Butch Cassidy and the Sundance Kids, and drew cover for the publisher's licensed Hanna-Barbera property TV Adventure Heroes.
+He also worked, uncredited, writing and drawing the Gold Key comics Speed Buggy and Butch Cassidy and the Sundance Kids, and drew covers for the publisher's licensed Hanna-Barbera property TV Adventure Heroes.

-While continuing to work primarily for Gold Key, Royer began freelancing for Warren Publishing's line of black-and-white horror-comics magazines, drawing writer James Haggenmiller's eight-page "Space Age Vampire" in Eerie #23 (Sept.
+While continuing to work primarily for Gold Key, Royer began freelancing for Warren Publishing's line of black-and-white horror comics magazines, drawing writer James Haggenmiller's eight-page "Space Age Vampire" in Eerie #23 (Sept.
 1969), and later drawing a handful of stories in Creepy and Vampirella as well.